Knowledge graphSettings

 GET user:{user_id}:last_active

-// If the key exists - online
+// If the key exists, the user is considered online

-7Group chats
+7Group Chats

 Small